 In fact, it’s Dr Schultz’s work that prompted the AAHA (American Animal Hospital Association) and AVMA (American Veterinary Medical Association) to re-evaluate their vaccine schedules.

 Back in 2003, the American Animal Hospital Association Canine Vaccine Taskforce warned vets that:

 “Misunderstanding, misinformation and the conservative nature of our profession have largely slowed adoption of protocols advocating decreased frequency of vaccination’; ‘Immunological memory provides durations of immunity for core infectious diseases that far exceed the traditional recommendations for annual vaccination.

 “This is supported by a growing body of veterinary information as well-developed epidemiological vigilance in human medicine that indicates immunity induced by vaccination is extremely long lasting and, in most cases, lifelong.“

 “The recommendation for annual re-vaccination is a practice that was officially started in 1978.” said Dr Schultz.

 “This recommendation was made without any scientific validation of the need to booster immunity so frequently.
 In fact the presence of good humoral antibody levels blocks the anamnestic response to vaccine boosters just as maternal antibody blocks the response in some young animals.”

-He adds: “The patient receives no benefit and may be placed at serious risk when an unnecessary vaccine is given.
+He added: “The patient receives no benefit and may be placed at serious risk when an unnecessary vaccine is given.
 Few or no scientific studies have demonstrated a need for cats or dogs to be revaccinated.”

-Dr Schultz explains …
+Here’s what Dr Schultz explained …

 “It is important to understand that these are minimum DOI’s and longer studies have not been done with certain of the above products.
 It is possible that some or all of these products will provide lifelong immunity.”